DENT6866 Paediatric Dentistry Research Dissertation

-Availability Location Mode Semester 1 Oral Health Care Centre of WA (OHCWA) Multi-mode Semester 2 Oral Health Care Centre of WA (OHCWA) Multi-mode
+Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Multi-mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Multi-mode

 - This research component is conducted throughout the entire degree course and provides students with experience and practice in defining a clear research question.
 The research component is reported either as a formalised dissertation or in the format of a series of published research reports.

 - Students are able to (1) undertake a research project and write a dissertation in a research area of their choice that is relevant to their clinical specialty and training and that has been approved by their supervisor; students are encouraged to undertake research projects that are suitable for publication in the professional literature; (2) identify the aim(s) of the research project; (3) broadly sketch the context within which the research is located; (4) review the relevant literature; (5) identify how the research was performed and how the data were collected and analysed; this is assessed by external examiners and results are recorded as an Ungraded Pass (UP) or Ungraded Fail (UF); and (6) and discuss the results in the context of clinical practice, further research and the literature in general.